SSO with SAML

 # Generate private keyopenssl genrsa -out /var/www/html/rconfig8/current/storage/saml2/sp-key.pem 2048

-Country Name (2 letter code) [XX]: USState or Province Name (full name) []: CaliforniaLocality Name (eg, city) []: San FranciscoOrganization Name (eg, company) []: Your OrganizationOrganizational Unit Name (eg, section) []: ITCommon Name (eg, your server's hostname) []: your-rconfig-domain.comEmail Address []: [email protected]
+Country Name (2 letter code) [XX]: USState or Province Name (full name) []: CaliforniaLocality Name (eg, city) []: San FranciscoOrganization Name (eg, company) []: Your OrganizationOrganizational Unit Name (eg, section) []: ITCommon Name (eg, your server's hostname) []: your-rconfig-domain.comEmail Address []: [email protected]Set appropriate permissions:

 Section titled “Step 4: Add SAML Configuration”Add or update the following lines: